 Study in Germany

-When it comes to technical and engineering courses (STEM), Germany is second to none.
-With its excellent reputation in terms of research, technology and innovation, a lot of students apply to Germany for higher education, especially for master’s and PhD.
-Also, Germany is becoming an upcoming destination for students looking to study an MBA.
+Germany is second to none when it comes to technical and engineering courses (STEM).
+With its excellent reputation in terms of research, technology and innovation, many students apply to Germany for higher education, especially for master’s and PhD.
+Also, Germany is becoming an upcoming destination for students looking to study for an MBA.

 1) Technical University of Munich

 3) Ruprecht Karl University of Heidelberg

 4) Humboldt University of Berlin

 5) KIT, Karlsruhe Institute of Technology